 - Developing better user interfaces

 - BA in Physics and Mathematics, Whitman College

-Marlin Jay Eller is a Part-Time Lecturer in the Khoury College of Computer Sciences at Northeastern University’s Seattle campus.
-Marlin earned his Bachelor’s Degree in Physics and Mathematics at Whitman College and his Master’s Degree in Mathematics from the University of Washington.
-Marlin’s research area includes Programming Languages.
-He is a native of Pasadena, California.
-Before coming to Northeastern, Marlin worked at Microsoft, where he managed software development projects for 13 years.
-He teaches Discrete Math and Introduction to C Programming, and looks forward to teaching students the ins and outs of programming.
+Marlin Jay Eller is a part-time lecturer in the Khoury College of Computer Sciences at Northeastern University’s Seattle campus.
+Before joining Northeastern, Eller worked at Microsoft, where he managed software development projects for 13 years.
+He teaches discrete math and introduction to C programming.
+He looks forward to teaching students the ins and outs of programming.

 What are your research interests?

-I have broad interests rather than a narrow focus and in my long career I have been involved in many projects.
-One thing though that has been somewhat constant is an interest in how to make computers more friendly i.e. better user interfaces.
-Windows at Microsoft was an excursion into Graphical User Interface.
-I developed Pen Windows also for Microsoft with handwriting recognition software.
+I have broad interests, rather than a narrow focus.
+In my long career, I have been involved in many projects.
+One thing that has been somewhat constant is an interest in how to make computers more friendly — in other words, better user interfaces.
+Windows at Microsoft was an excursion into graphical user interface.
+I also developed Pen Windows for Microsoft with handwriting recognition software.
 I have developed music notation software in both GUI and handwritten forms.
-My current interest in teaching CS is much the same – how can people get more out of machines.
+My current interest in teaching CS is much the same: How can people get more out of machines?

 What do you find most rewarding about what you teach?

-I specialize in teaching programming to people who believe that they have no interest in programming and no ability to do so.
-I believe that what I teach is fun and I just share the fun.
+I specialize in teaching programming to people who believe they have no interest in programming and no ability to do so.
+I believe what I teach is fun, and I just share the fun.